Mukul1127/Minecraft-Java-Flags/README.md

 # Large Pages
 Enabling large pages improves the performance of Minecraft servers and clients by reducing the load on your system.
 Here's a good guide: https://kstefanj.github.io/2021/05/19/large-pages-and-java.html

-> Note: Windows 10 Home doesn't have `gpedit.msc` and thus, can't follow the guide above, intead use this guide: https://awesomeprojectsxyz.blogspot.com/2017/11/windows-10-home-how-to-enable-lock.html?m=1, also you have to download the tool from here: https://gist.github.com/eyecatchup/0107bab3d92473cb8a3d3547848fc442
+> [!CAUTION]

-> Note: On Windows, you **must** run Java and your launcher as an administrator.
+> On Windows, you **must** run Java and your launcher as an administrator.
 This is a security risk, and you should skip this section if you aren't comfortable with that.
 That means checking the "run as administrator" compatibility checkbox for `javaw.exe`, `java.exe` and `your launcher.exe`, otherwise Large Pages will silently fail.

+> [!NOTE]
+> Windows 10 Home doesn't have `gpedit.msc` and thus, can't follow the guide above, intead use this guide: https://awesomeprojectsxyz.blogspot.com/2017/11/windows-10-home-how-to-enable-lock.html?m=1, also you have to download the tool from here: https://gist.github.com/eyecatchup/0107bab3d92473cb8a3d3547848fc442

+> [!NOTE]
-> Note: On Linux, you generally want to use `-XX:+UseTransparentHugePages`.
-To have the kernel automatically allocate memory instead (for a bigger performance boost).
-Azul has a good guide located [here](https://docs.azul.com/prime/Enable-Huge-Pages)
+> On Linux, you generally want to use `-XX:+UseTransparentHugePages`.

 Check and see if large pages is working with the `-Xlog:gc+init` java argument in Java 17.